 We omit the usual annual summary Report of the work which has been given heretofore in the February issue.
 We will hope to give this Report next month, and will content ourselves this month with printing on page 17 the annual financial report only.
-Concerning this Financial report we will only say here that we give thanks to the Lord for the greatest year of our history; the income alone was some \$10,000 more than the year 1936, and you will remember that 1936 was the banner year up to that time.
+Concerning this Financial report we will only say here that we give thanks to the Lord for the greatest year of our will remember that 1936 was the banner year up to that time.
 And now once more He has enlarged our borders, and He has commanded us to go still further forward in making His name known to Israel in all parts of the world.
-This we are doing, and we are also straining our every nerve to give full explosive power to every dollar that our friends have committed to our care, so that the Gospel indeed shall prove to be the power of God, spoken of in Romans 1:16 or the salvation of many thousands of precious souls from Israel.
+This we are doing, and we are also straining our every nerve to give full explosive power to every dollar that our friends have committed to our care, so that the Gospel indeed shall prove to be the power of God, spoken of in Romans 1:16, for the salvation of many thousands of precious souls from Israel.
 So, we praise the Lord and we thank the beloved friends who are more and more learning to have confidence in the management of the work, in its vision of service for the Lord and in its carefully planned battle lines.

-Ever gratefully yours in His service.
+Ever gratefully yours in His service,

-Joseph HOFFMAN CORN.
+Joseph Hoffman Cohn.